 Cooking Mushrooms with Kids

-While the mystery and excitement of watching a somewhat alien organism grow is usually enough to excite most kids, appealing to their stomach doesn’t hurt either.
-Finding ways to cook mushrooms that feature them prominently in the dish and are kid friendly at the same time can be a challenge for some parents.
+While the mystery and excitement of watching a somewhat alien organism grow are usually enough to excite most kids, appealing to their stomachs doesn’t hurt either.
+Finding ways to cook mushrooms that feature them prominently in the dish and are kid-friendly at the same time can be a challenge for some parents.

 Mushroom risotto is a simple dish that is made up of rice, stock, and mushrooms.